 Collaboration with the academic section in CSM

-The close collaboration between the CPC and Biomolecular Medicine (BMM), the academic section within the Division of Computational and Systems Medicine (CSM), facilitates an exchange of knowledge and methodologies that benefits both facilities.
+The close collaboration between the CPC the academic section within the Centre for Computational and Systems Medicine (CSM), facilitates an exchange of knowledge and methodologies that benefits both facilities.
 The capability of the Centre to work with a diverse range of biological samples and to develop and validate new assays is increased thanks to the expertise of the academic section.

 Clinical applications of metabonomics